esogeomedismo/fonZbetabugged/README.md

 ## Add other name fonts<br>

-add the names to the script for fonts where are stored the existing fonts and in the same format i.e. 'a fonts','another','serif','etc etc',<br><br>
+add the names to the script for fonts where are stored the existing fonts and in the same format i.e. 'a fonts','another','serif','etc etc',<br>
 for now fonZ support until 324 fonts <br>
-but is quite simple enlarge that limit
+but is quite simple enlarge that limit <br>

 demo: https://esogeomedismo.org/fonZ/fonZbetazero.html <hr>